Sinister 2: Box office

-The movie grossed $27,740,955 domestically and $26,363,270 internationally for a total of $53,329,150.

-It was a lower gross than its predecessor, which finished its theatrical run with $82,515,113, though still well above its reported $10 million production budget.
+Sinister 2 grossed $27,740,955 domestically and $26,363,270 internationally, for a worldwide total of $53,329,150.
+This was lower than the $82,515,113 worldwide gross of its predecessor, although the film's total box-office revenue was more than five times its reported $10 million production budget.

 Critical response

-Rotten Tomatoes gave the film an approval rating of 14%, based on 91 reviews with an average rating of 4/10.
-The site's critical consensus reads, "Sinister 2 has a few ingredients that will be familiar to fans of the original; unfortunately, in this slapdash second installment, none of them are scary anymore."
-Metacritic gives the film a score of 32 out of 100, based on reviews from 17 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
+On Rotten Tomatoes, the film holds an approval rating of 14% based on 91 reviews, with an average rating of 4/10.
+Metacritic assigned the film a weighted average score of 32 out of 100 based on 17 critics, indicating "generally unfavorable reviews".

-IGN awarded it a score of 1 out of 10, rating it "unbearable".
-The site says, "Sinister 2 is an abysmal follow-up to its predecessor.
-At least that film knew that less is more.
-And less is scarier."
-MoviePilot also awarded the film 1 out of 10, calling it "one of the worst horror films of the last few years."
+Audiences surveyed by CinemaScore gave the film an average grade of B- on an A+ to F scale.
+IGN gave the film a score of 1 out of 10, describing it as an "abysmal follow-up" to its predecessor and criticizing its reliance on scares that had been more effective in the first film.